zz31/LostArkLogger_2PC/README.md

 # Notice
 2pc fork is no longer updated.
 I'll come back when the KR server is supported

-If anyone needs it, please fork this fork again and update it.
+If anyone needs it, please fork this fork again and update it self.

 # 2PC DPS meter
 [The following programs must be installed on the VM or 2nd PC to work]